Ani-Men: High Evolutionary's Ani-Men

 The third incarnation of the Ani-Men (also spelled Animen) are a group of New Men that consist of Buzzard (an evolved hawk), Crushtacean (an evolved crab), Flying Fox (an evolved bat), Komodo (an evolved Komodo dragon), and Spinneret (an evolved spider).
-The High Evolutionary dispatches the Ani-Men to a laboratory operated by his former assistant Miles Warren (the Jackal) to clean up Warren's files.
+The High Evolutionary dispatches the Ani-Men to a laboratory operated by his former assistant Mile Warren to clean up Warren's files.
 After three weeks, the Ani-Men are almost done with their cleanup and have spread a virus into all of Warren's files, but they are discovered by the Scarlet Spider.
 When the High Evolutionary teleports the Ani-Men back to his home base at Wundagore, the Scarlet Spider is accidentally brought with them, having stuck himself to Crushtacean with his webbing.
 Later, the Scarlet Spider joins members of the Cult of the Jackal in sneaking into the citadel of the High Evolutionary in an attempt to learn the truth about Warren's involvement with the High Evolutionary.
-The Ani-Men come to face the cult members and the Scarlet Spider, but the fight is brought to an end after the Scarlet Spider is able to learn the truth from the High Evolutionary.
-The High Evolutionary sends the Scarlet Spider home, but Crushtacean foolishly touches a ball of impact webbing the hero has left behind, covering himself and the other Ani-Men with webbing, much to their embarrassment.
+The Ani-Men come to face the cult members and the Scarlet Spider, but the fight is brought to an end after the Scarlet Spider learns the truth from the High Evolutionary.

 Hammerhead's Ani-Men

 During the Secret Wars storyline, a new version of the Ani-Men (consisting of Ape-Man, Bird-Man, and Frog-Man) commit crimes while the heroes are on Battleworld.
 They obtain the equipment of the original Ani-Men and use it to rob a vault wagon, only to be opposed by the NYPD.

-These Ani-Men (consisting of Ape-Man, Bird-Man, and a new Cat-Man) are among the many criminals hired by Hammerhead during the "Civil War" in an effort to take over the underworld while the Kingpin is incarcerated.
+These Ani-Men (Ape-Man, Bird-Man, and a new Cat-Man) are among the many criminals hired by Hammerhead in an effort to take over the underworld while the Kingpin is incarcerated.
 Unknown to them, the Kingpin has tricked Iron Man into leading a S.H.I.E.L.D. unit to the warehouse where they are meeting, which Iron Man believes to be the headquarters of Captain America's Secret Avengers.
 Iron Man and the S.H.I.E.L.D. unit break in and a huge fight breaks out.
 The battle results in arrests, injuries and death, but it is unrevealed if any of those apply to the new Ani-Men.